gaehlerm/SoftwareEngineering/README.md

         print(i)
 ```

-As a summary one can say that circular dependencies should be avoided all together.
-This is usually not too hard if you have proper levels of abstractions and it improves the readability of the code significantly.
-Even a single recursive call can often be refactored away and make the code more readable.
+As a summary, one can say that circular dependencies should be avoided altogether.
+This task is usually not too difficult if you use proper levels of abstraction, and it significantly enhances the readability of the code.
+Even a single recursive call can often be refactored to improve code readability.

 # 29. Decoupling